Things to Do in Kuala Lumpur

 Where, when to meet: 1700 sharp at KafeiDian, Jalan Pangggong.
 You will see Guruwalk card at the entrance, please enter Kafeidian and ask for David Tan/Han/Joanne wearing batik shirt with blue cap.
 We will be seated inside Kafeidian at a strategic table waiting for you.

 Note.
-Please type Kafeidian Jalan Panggong 50000 Kuala Lumpur for our meeting point. in addition, we will send the location map to you with whatsApp if available.
+Please type Kafeidian Jalan Panggong 50000 Kuala Lumpur for our meeting point. in addition, please use the link forward to your whatsapp to go to the meeting point at kafeidian .

 Don't wait at Kaffe 16!
 Its just opposite.